VideoCore: VideoCore products

-VideoCore chips can run complete applications - they are not simply video DSP chips that require a separate processor to supply and collect data.
-In practice though, they are often used like simple accelerators, as companies usually prefer to cautiously assimilate new technology rather than take a big risk in porting a large amount of application code from an existing ARM-based design.
-The VideoCore may also not be optimally power-efficient at non-DSP tasks, but may be coupled with a highly efficient CPU core, for instance typical non-multimedia tasks rarely require more than 32-bit bus width, while the VideoCore design employs multiple wide-bus-width cores.
-The Apple video iPod is a good example of this approach.
+VideoCore chips can run complete applications – DSP chips are not simply just video DSP chips that require a separate processor to supply and collect data.
+The VideoCore may also not be optimally power-efficient at non-DSP tasks, but may be coupled with a highly efficient CPU core.
+For instance, typical non-multimedia tasks rarely require more than 32-bit bus width, while the VideoCore design employs multiple wide-bus-width cores.

-Low-power laptops use low-power processors and graphics chips, and therefore often struggle to play video at full frame rates.
-It isn't desirable or practical to port a full operating system onto a VideoCore chip, so only the video decoding need be offloaded onto a video accelerator board (e.g. using the BCM70015 chip).
+The video decoding was offloaded onto a video accelerator board using a BCM chip.

 Blu-ray players can also use it as a low-power video accelerator.

 Noting that VideoCore chips were usually used with ARM-based chips, the latest chips have VideoCore and ARM processors.

 Linux support

-On 28 February 2014, on the day of the second anniversary of the Raspberry Pi, Broadcom, together with the Raspberry PI foundation, announced the release of full documentation for the VideoCore IV graphics core, and a complete source release of the graphics stack under a 3-clause BSD license.
+On 28 February 2014, on the day of the second anniversary of the Raspberry Pi, Broadcom, together with the Raspberry Pi Foundation, announced the release of full documentation for the VideoCore IV graphics core, and a complete source release of the graphics stack under a 3-clause BSD license.

 However, only a minor part of the driver was released as open source; all of the video acceleration is done using a firmware coded for its proprietary GPU, which was not open sourced.
 The entire SoC itself is managed by a ThreadX-based RTOS that is loaded into the VideoCore's VPU during bootup.

 An architectural overview of the VideoCore based system was compiled (based on reverse engineering & patent research) by Herman Hermitage and is available on GitHub.

 In June 2014, Emma Anholt left Intel for Broadcom to develop a free driver (DRM/KMS driver and Gallium3D-driver) for VC4 (VideoCore 4).
 After one week, she reported noteworthy progress.

 The freely licensed 3D graphics code was committed to Mesa on 29 August 2014, and was first released as part of Mesa 10.3.

+Compute Kernel programming

+The open source community has produced a C++ library called V3DLib for directly running custom compute kernels on the VideoCore GPU on all Raspberry Pi's.
+This allows general-purpose computing on graphics processing units (GPGPU) which is not limited by OpenGL's graphics-oriented API.